 Regular and consistent attendance is essential for student growth and achievement.
 Under Utah law, it is the responsibility of parents or guardians to ensure that their children are punctual in attending school each school day.
 Please call 402-2006 if your child is or will be absent.
 Parents will be notified of unexcused absences by an automated calling system which is activated each school day at 10 a.m.
-Beginning in first grade, a student who misses 11 days or 10 consecutive days during a school year may receive a certified letter and be referred to DCFS.
+Attendance letters are sent after 8, 10, and 15 absences.